wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     (7) In this section, the expression _the relevant default_, in relation to an application for the appointment of a liquidator, means the default that was the occasion of the application being made.

-    Section 118: replaced, on 1 July 1994, by [section 8][332] of the Building Societies Amendment Act 1993 (1993 No 111).
+    Section 118: replaced, on 1 July 1994, by [section 8][334] of the Building Societies Amendment Act 1993 (1993 No 111).

-    Section 118(3)(c): amended, on 1 May 2011, by [section 82][252] of the Financial Markets Authority Act 2011 (2011 No 5).
+    Section 118(3)(c): amended, on 1 May 2011, by [section 82][253] of the Financial Markets Authority Act 2011 (2011 No 5).

-    Section 118(5): amended, on 1 May 2011, by [section 82][252] of the Financial Markets Authority Act 2011 (2011 No 5).
+    Section 118(5): amended, on 1 May 2011, by [section 82][253] of the Financial Markets Authority Act 2011 (2011 No 5).

 ##### 119 Liability of members on dissolution or liquidation

-*   Where a society is being dissolved or is in liquidation, a member to whom an advance has been made under a mortgage or other security, or under the rules of the society, shall not be liable to pay the amount payable thereunder except at the time or times and subject to the conditions set out in the mortgage or other security, or in the rules, as the case may be.
+*   Where a society is being dissolved or is in liquidation, a member to whom a loan or other investment has been made under a mortgage or other security, or under the rules of the society, shall not be liable to pay the amount payable thereunder except at the time or times and subject to the conditions set out in the mortgage or other security, or in the rules, as the case may be.

-    Section 119: replaced, on 1 July 1994, by [section 8][332] of the Building Societies Amendment Act 1993 (1993 No 111).
+    Section 119: replaced, on 1 July 1994, by [section 8][334] of the Building Societies Amendment Act 1993 (1993 No 111).

 ##### 120 Notice of dissolution or liquidation